 Fees are subject to change by action of the UC Regents.

 Financial aid for Travel Study programs is available to qualified UCLA students.
 All other students should inquire about financial aid at their home institution.
 For details about the financial aid application process, please visit the Financial Aid section of this web site.

 Participants will reside in double occupancy hotel rooms in London, Brussels, Amsterdam, and Paris.

 UCLA Travel Study reserves the right to change housing location.
 Should this be necessary, we will arrange comparable accommodations elsewhere.

-You are responsible for all meals not provided by the program.
+Students are responsible for all meals not provided by the program.
 Breakfast is provided in Amsterdam.
-No breakfast is included in Paris or Brussels as accommodations there include kitchens where you can prepare your meals.
-In London, all students will receive a swipe card with 10 GBP meal allowance per day for the residence’s dining hall and cafe.
-The dormitory also has small kitchenettes for student use.
+No breakfast is included in London as accommodations include kitchenettes where students can prepare meals.
 There are also a number of restaurants and fast food places near the accommodations in all cities.